Language selection

 Bilateral relations

-Canada and South Africa maintain a deep and broad relationship based on shared values of democracy, security and prosperity.
-Canada’s anti-apartheid efforts within the Commonwealth in the 1980s and our support towards the establishment of a multi-ethnic, multi-racial, democratic society in South Africa strengthened the ties between our countries.
+Canada and South Africa maintain a broad relationship based on shared values of democracy, security and prosperity.
+Canada’s anti-apartheid efforts within the Commonwealth in the 1980s and our support towards the establishment of a multi-ethnic, multi-racial, democratic society in South Africa strengthened the ties between both countries.
 Canadian and South African experts worked closely together in drafting South Africa’s first democratic constitution.

-In 2001, Nelson Mandela became the first living person to be awarded honorary Canadian citizenship, which was bestowed in recognition of his leadership in the fight against apartheid and his efforts to build a new and inclusive South Africa.
+In 2001, Nelson Mandela became the first living person to be awarded honorary Canadian citizenship, which was bestowed in recognition of his leadership in the fight against apartheid and his efforts to build democracy in South Africa.

-Canada-South Africa relations are also characterized by extensive and enduring people-to-people ties in all areas of life, including arts, education and scientific research.
-Many Canadians recall with appreciation the extensive support that South African firefighters have provided during Canadian wildfire seasons since 2015, and most recently in 2023.
+Canada-South Africa relations are characterized by extensive and enduring ties, including in the arts, education, and scientific research.
+Many Canadians recall with appreciation the extensive support that South African firefighters provide during Canadian wildfire seasons dating back to 2015.

 Examples of projects in which Canada has made significant investments include: